How to cancel car insurance: Easy steps for a smooth transition

 There’s no penalty for going through the appropriate channels to cancel your insurance policy the right way.
 In fact, comparison shopping for competitive rates and switching providers when it makes sense for you is a great way to ensure you’re getting the best price for the coverage you require.

-Will canceling my policy affect my credit?
+Will canceling my car insurance affect my credit?

 Canceling your policy won’t affect your credit score.
 However, missing or making late payments might have a negative effect, so be sure you stay current.